New York Gaming Control Board Doubles Down on Sports Betting

 As of Jan.
 8, New York sports betting is set to go online three years after the state initially legalized in-person betting only.

-It comes after months of work in 2021, and as we approach the NFL playoffs and then the Super Bowl, just before March Madness, New Yorkers are going to be able to place bets on their favorite sports anywhere in the state.
+It comes after months of work in 2021.
+As we approach the NFL playoffs and then the Super Bowl, just before March Madness, New Yorkers will be able to place bets on their favorite sports anywhere in the state.

-The state now faces a court hearing five days before the Super Bowl to determine this, but sports betting online is here to stay and it is New York’s riskiest move yet to fix their billions of dollars shortage in the state budget.
+The state now faces a court hearing five days before the Super Bowl to determine this, but sports betting sites are here to stay.
+It is New York’s riskiest move yet to fix their billions of dollars shortage in the state budget.

 Why is New York Going All in on Sports Betting?

-The tax rate that the state will take from revenue for the online sportsbooks does really emphasize how much they are going all in on sports betting to fill the hole in their finances made by the pandemic.
+The tax rate that the state will take from revenue really emphasizes how much they are investing in sports betting to fill the hole in their finances caused by the pandemic.

-Going to the state is 51% of the revenue.
-To put in perspective, New Jersey has the highest monthly sports betting handle of all states because 20% of that money comes from New Yorkers, so the potential income the state will receive is enormous.
+51% of the revenue goes to the state.
+To put this in perspective, New Jersey has the highest monthly sports betting handle of all states because 20% of that money comes from New Yorkers, so the potential income the state will receive is enormous.

-It does, however, create a bit of a negative relationship with the operators as it is the most a state takes in tax across the country, with booming online markets like Pennsylvania taxing 34% of the operators’ revenue.
+It does, however, create a bit of a negative relationship with operators as New York's tax rate is the highest in the country, with booming Pennsylvania sportsbooks taxing 34% of the operators’ revenue right next door.

 It is set to be one of the post-pandemic saviors in terms of tax income for the state.